 Personally, I imagine that my marriage will be annulled, that Social Security and Medicare will be dead by the time I’m eligible for them, that I’ll be put into a concentration camp, that nuclear bombs will go off all over the world.
 Those fears are in increasing order of seriousness and decreasing order of likelihood.
 But know this: none of them—absolutely none of them—is out of the question.
 Not anymore.

 As the old joke goes, Just because you’re paranoid it doesn’t mean they’re not out to get you.
-I prefer to think about paranoia the way Descartes thought about religion: believe in it just in case.
+I prefer to think about paranoia the way Pascal thought about religion: believe in it just in case.

 He’s killing all of us.
 But only some of us are paying attention to the pain as it comes.
 Ignorance is bliss, but it catches up with you eventually.